swaptacular/swpt-k8s-config/README.md

    c46b496..1c50aeb  master -> master
 ```

-After these changes to the GitOps repository, when your team members
+After these changes to the GitOps repository, your team members will
-clone the GitOps repository, they will be able to import the public
+be able to clone the repository, import the public PGP key, and create
-PGP key, and create their local SOPS configuration file.
+their local SOPS configuration file.

 Like this:

 ``` console
 $ pwd